plfa/plfa.github.io/out/Stlc.md

 The _lambda-calculus_, first published by the logician Alonzo Church in 1932, is a core calculus with only three syntactic constructs: variables, abstraction, and application.
-It embodies the concept of _functional abstraction_, which shows up in almsot every programming language in some form (as functions, procedures, or methods).
+It embodies the concept of _functional abstraction_, which shows up in almost every programming language in some form (as functions, procedures, or methods).
 The _simply-typed lambda calculus_ (or STLC) is a variant of the lambda calculus published by Church in 1940.
 It has just the three